zenml-io/zenml/examples/neptune_tracking/README.md

 ### 🥞 Create the stack with the Neptune experiment tracker component

-In order to use an experiment tracking tool like Neptune, you need to create a new `StackCoomponent`,  and subsequently a new `Stack` with the type `neptune`.
+In order to use an experiment tracking tool like Neptune, you need to create a new `StackComponent`,  and subsequently a new `Stack` with the type `neptune`.
 The Neptune tracker stack component has the following options:

 * `api_token`: [API key token](https://docs.neptune.ai/setup/setting_api_token) of your Neptune account.
 If left blank, Neptune will